aodinokov/noctl-airship-poc/packages/test_m3gen/README.md

-This demo show the how [fn plugins](https://github.com/kubernetes-sigs/kustomize/tree/master/api/internal/plugins/fnplugin) work in kustomize 3.8.1
+This demo shows how [fn plugins](https://github.com/kubernetes-sigs/kustomize/tree/master/api/internal/plugins/fnplugin) work in kustomize 3.8.1
-It's based on this [PR](https://review.opendev.org/#/c/735033/25) and the only changes that were made: added the following annotations:
+It's based on this [PR](https://review.opendev.org/#/c/735033/25) and the only changes that were made were:

-for replacement transformer:
+for replacement transformer added:

 ```
   annotations: